Modwake/customSailSkins/README.md

 1. Place the sail skins you wish to use **(Native resolution is 2048x2048)**, inside **/Managed/Mods/Assets/customSails/** .
    - You must use a **.png** image.

-2. Inside the auto-generated **steamID.txt** file, inside **/Managed/Mods/Assets/customSails/** you enter the steamID's you wish to link to specific users.
+2. Inside the auto-generated **customSailSkins.cfg** file, inside **/Managed/Mods/Configs/** you enter the steamID's you wish to link to specific users.
 Example:
 ```
 768522222333=Viking